FarazFazelifar/StudyBuddyAI/README.md

 StudyBuddy AI is an intelligent learning assistant that leverages advanced AI technologies to enhance the studying experience.
 It uses a sophisticated Retrieval-Augmented Generation (RAG) system to provide personalized answers and generate topic-specific flashcards based on your study materials.

+If you don't know what RAG (Retrieval Augmented Generation) is, you can follow my [RAG tutorial](https://github.com/FarazFazelifar/RAG-Demo1) to learn and understand what RAG is and implement one from scratch.

 ## Features

 - **Document Processing**: Ingest and process PDF study materials.